chris-carstens/adaptive-resource-management-ai/flask-app/README.md

 - If pods show `ImagePullBackOff`, check if the image was properly pushed to the local registry
 - If pods show `CrashLoopBackOff`, check the pod logs for application errors
 - If service is not accessible, verify the service configuration and pod labels match
+- If gateway fails to connect to services, check the service names and ports in environment variables

 ## Additional Resources
 - [Kubernetes Documentation](https://kubernetes.io/docs/)